-Create or configure a directory
+Create a directory

-|Display name||Give your new directory a name.
+|Name||Give your new directory a name.
 Max 100 characters.|

 |Description||Contains users that can login and search contact data.|